AI-generated (Gemini Pro)

 The biggest mistake: loading before consent

-Many websites load Google Analytics immediately, before the user has accepted cookies.
+Websites commonly load Google Analytics immediately, before the user has accepted cookies.
 That is a violation: tracking must not start until after consent.
 Fixing this usually means not loading the GA script (or not firing it) until the user has opted in.

 Learn more: Cookies loading before consent.